kupietools/ff-js-console-CSS-tools/README.md

-# Firefox Browser Console CSS Utils
+# Firefox JS Console CSS Utils

 A collection of utility scripts for analyzing CSS in Firefox's Developer Tools.